WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### Who did you help this week?

-* Helped ME think abuot READMEs
+* Helped ME think about READMEs

 #### Who helped you this week?